 More generally, it would be very useful to write general models in order to derive implications for the joint distribution of income, human capital, possibly ethnicity by integrating job network effects on the one hand with sorting and intergenerational transmission processes on the other.
-This would involve writing down processes at different time scales (business cycle frequency, life cycle frequency, and intergenerational frequency) and then solving for their equilibrium invariant distribution.
+While reminiscent of ideas in Benabou (1993), this would be a novel research agenda and would involve writing down processes at different time scales (business cycle frequency, life cycle frequency, and intergenerational frequency) and then solving for their equilibrium invariant distribution.
 It would then be interesting to think about how individual networks might evolve at these different time scales.
 At the cyclical frequency, people might optimally adjust their network as well as the number of contacts (which in some sense is a measure of search effort) depending on the value of search and their cost of time.
 At the same time, people may adjust their network size and/or composition based on the previous generation's experience (thus providing another inter-generational linkage).
+Location-specific social networks can provide additional motivation for community-based amenities, that may reflect peer effects [ Epple et al. (2009)].